Shajar87/SMOKE-DETECTION-SYSTEM-USING-ARDUINO-UNO-MQ2-SMOKE-SENSOR/README.md

 ## Smoke Detector Project

 The **Smoke Detector Project** is built using an Arduino Uno board, an MQ-2 smoke sensor, a Bluetooth module, a 16x2 LCD display, LEDs, and a buzzer.
 This project is designed to detect smoke in the environment and alert the user via the LCD display, LEDs, and buzzer.
-Additionally, the Bluetooth module enables remote monitoring and notifications on a mobile device.

 The system provides an affordable, user-friendly, and efficient solution for detecting and alerting smoke presence in enclosed spaces, showcasing how microcontrollers and sensors can create practical systems for real-world applications.